 “During the summer, the Red Cross experiences a drastic decline in new donors, and current donors often delay giving due to warm-weather activities and vacation plans, but the need for blood remains constant,” said Michelle Meekma-Yaun, donor recruitment account manager with the Red Cross.

 All presenting donors will receive a Red Cross T-shirt, a $10 Visa card (via email) and enjoy picnic style food, courtesy of Suburban Propane, while supplies last.

-“Last summer we were thrilled that this blood drive collected 170 lifesaving donations and many of those donations came from first time donors,” said Shannon Montgomery, donor recruitment district manager with the Red Cross.
+“Last summer we were thrilled that this blood drive collected over 153 lifesaving donations and many of those donations came from first time donors,” said Laura McGuire, external communications manager with the Red Cross.
 “Our volunteers and staff are patient, experienced and professional at coaching new donors through the donation process.
 Blood donations of all types are needed and acquiring new donors helps to keep the blood supply at stable levels.
 We appreciate Entercom Radio for their support and encouraging people to come out to the Sheraton Hotel in Madison to donate.”